Nakayama automorphisms of double Ore extensions of Koszul regular algebras: Nakayama automorophisms

 To end this section, we return to discuss the Nakayama automorphism and the Calabi-Yau property of the skew polynomial extension.
-For a twist Calabi-Yau algebra $A$ with Nakayama automorphism $\nu$, it was proved in \cite[Theorem 3.3]{LWW12} that the Nakayama automorphism of the Ore extension $D=A[t; \theta, \delta]$ is given by
+For a twisted Calabi-Yau algebra $A$ with Nakayama automorphism $\nu$, it was proved in \cite[Theorem 3.3]{LWW12} that the Nakayama automorphism of an Ore extension $D=A[t; \theta, \delta]$ is given by

 for some $a, b\in A$ with $a$ invertible.
 It was also remarked there that if $\delta=0$, then $\nu_{D}(t)=at$.
 Now if we restrict to Koszul algebras, we can describe the Nakayama automorphism more explicitly as follows.